-Habitats Sites Qualifying Features Potential Adverse Effects Mitigation Measures Outcome of the Appropriate Assessment Oxford Meadows SAC (UK0012845) Annex I habitats that are a primary reason for selection of this site: This option may have the following permanent or temporary effects on the SAC during the construction phase: The following mitigation and best practice measures will be implemented to avoid or reduce adverse impacts: During construction, assuming all proposed mitigation is implemented it is considered there will not be a significant change in: (UK0012845) (approx 0.3km south) 6510 Lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) Annex II species that are a primary reason for selection of this site: 1614 Creeping marshwort (Apium repens) Physical damage - habitat degradation or damage as a result of construction activities such as trampling, compaction that may affect habitat and species and functionally linked land Toxic contamination - chemical pollution in the canal during construction works which could be transferred downstream and damage habitats and plants and reduce prey availability for qualifying animals (waterbirds and insects).
+Habitats Sites Qualifying Features Potential Adverse Effects Mitigation Measures Outcome of the Appropriate Assessmer Oxford Meadows SAC Annex I habitats that are a primary reason for selection of this site: This option may have the following permanent or temporary effects on the SAC during the construction phase: The following mitigation and best practice measures will be implemented to avoid or reduce adverse impacts: During construction, assuming all proposed mitigation is implemented it is considered there will not be a significant change in: (UK0012845 ) (approx 0.3km south) 6510 Lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) Annex II species that are a primary reason for selection of this site: 1614 Creeping marshwort (Apium repens) Physical damage - habitat degradation or damage as a result of construction activities such as trampling, compaction that may affect habitat and species and functionally linked land Toxic contamination - chemical pollution in the canal during construction works which could be transferred downstream and damage habitats and plants and reduce prey availability for qualifying animals (waterbirds and insects).
 Non-toxic contamination - additional sedimentation or siltation during construction works within or adjacent to the canal, leading to degradation of qualifying or supporting habitats downstream.
 Physical loss/damage - significant localised habitat loss and/or degradation from pollution, both toxic and non-toxic.
-Biological disturbances - potential introduction of Invasive Non-Native Species INNS, reductions in the habitat (qualifying or those which support qualifying species), anthropogenic disturbances, and habitat avoidance, all of which may CIRIA C741 Environmental good practice on site guide Environment Agency's PPGs (PPG1: General Guide to Prevention of Pollution; PPG6: Pollution prevention guidance for working at construction and demolition sites).
+Biological disturbances - potential introduction of Invasive Non-Native Species INNS, reductions in the habitat (qualifying species), anthropogenic disturbances, and CIRIA C741 Environmental good practice on site guide.
+Environment Agency's PPGs (PPG1: General Guide to Prevention of Pollution; PPG6: Pollution prevention guidance for working at construction and demolition sites).
 Biosecurity measures to ensure appropriate removal and/or management control of INNS at source.
-Specific mitigation to reduce increased sedimentation and silt deposition downstream include: Planning site layout so that machinery and dust causing activities are located away from the site, a far as is possible.
+Specific mitigation to reduce increased sedimentation and silt deposition downstream include: Planning site layout so that machinery and dust causing activities are located away from the site, as far as is possible.
 Planning silt screening around the area of works to limit the movement and redeposition of material.
 Ensure vehicles entering and leaving sites are securely covered to prevent escape of materials during transport.
 Monitoring of pollutants immediately downstream of the restoration and improvement areas, to adapt mitigation measures as needed, is required to ensure that significant levels of contaminants are not being transferred into the Oxford Canal.
-Specific monitoring of qualifying features within the Habitats Sites to inform mitigation measures during the construction phase is also required, due to the proximity between the sites and the option, as well as the presence of functionally linked habitats (waterbodies such as streams and ponds).
-The proposed monitoring measures will be confirmed or modified in the light of consultation responses. the qualifying features the structure and function of the habitats of the qualifying features the supporting processes on which the habitats of the qualifying features rely the populations of each of the qualifying features the distribution of qualifying features within the site Further studies to better understand the distribution of qualifying features and linked habitats are required to inform the option design and associated mitigation measures.
+Specific monitoring of qualifying features within the Habitats Sites to inform mitigation measures during the construction phase is also required, due to the proximity between the sites and the option, as well as the presence of functionally linked habitats (waterbodies such as streams and ponds). the extent and distribution of the habitats of the qualifying features the structure and function of the habitats of the qualifying features the supporting processes on which the habitats of the qualifying features rely the populations of each of the qualifying features the distribution of qualifying features within the site Further studies to better understand the distribution of qualifying features and linked habitats are required to inform the option design and associated mitigation measures.
 Therefore, habitat suitability surveys are required.
-Given that the Option and the Habitats Site are not directly hydrologically connected, there is no potential impact pathway and no operational effects are anticipated.
+Given that the Option and the Habitats Site are not directly hydrologically connected, there is not potential impact pathway and no operational effects are anticipated.

-Table C.3: Oxford Canal to Duke's Cut (SWOX - Summary of the HRA Stage 2 Appropriate Assessment
+Table C. 3.2:Oxford Canal to Duke's Cut (SWOX - Summary of the HRA Stage 2 Appropriate Assessment